dylan-power/dinosaur-exploder/.github/pull_request_template.md

 <br>

-> Thanks for taking the time to fill out this Pull Request! ❤️ Thanks to contribute to this project 🦖
+> Thanks for taking the time to fill out this Pull Request! ❤️ Thanks for contributing to this project 🦖